eAuditor Audits & Inspections

 7. Signage and Markings:

-• Are the fire extinguishers properly labeled with their type, class, and instructions for use?
+• Did you properly label the fire extinguishers with their type, class, and instructions for use?

 • Are there signs indicating the location of fire extinguishers in the building?